Southern African Specific

 The scientific knowledge that is contained in the field guides, books and resources below has a complex history.
 “By distilling the interactions between European science and African vernacular knowledge, this stunningly illustrated work offers a fascinating examination of the colonial and postcolonial politics of the expertise about nature.”
 From the front inside cover flap.

 “Zulu Bird Names and Bird Lore” by Adrian Koopman

 The author describes the complex relationship between birds, the Zulu language and Zulu culture including in praise poetry, proverbs, riddles and children’s games.
 It also presents the Zulu Bird Name Project a series of workshops held with Zulu-speaking bird guides to establish a list of species-specific names for all birds in the Zulu-speaking region.

 Most Southern African birding books use the scientific names of birds.
 They also provide the English and/or Afrikaans common names.
 Common bird names in other Southern African languages are not usually included in more recent standard birding field guides.
 Here are a few books that are multi-lingual.

 "Birds of KwaZulu-Natal and their Zulu Names" Adrian Koopman, Roger Porter and Noleen Turner 2020 ISBN 978-1-920602-06-2 English text with with 550 species-specific bird names in Zulu.

 "Amagama Ezinyoni: Zulu Names of Birds" Adrian Koopman, Roger Porter and Noleen Turner 2020 ISBN 978-1-86914-450-0

-The beginners' nature book series "The My First book of ..." with information in field note style.
+"The My First book of ..." is a beginners' nature book series with information in field note style.
 Each book has text in four Southern African languages: